 Modern browsers do a fancy thing when you download files: they tack on the download URL to the file on OSes whose file-system metadata supports it.
-That serves a few purposes, such tracking where files came from over time, and more importantly it lets the OS treat certain files as untrusted.
+That serves a few purposes, such as tracking where files came from overtime, and more importantly, it lets the OS treat certain files as untrusted.
 An executable downloaded from the Internet might get an extra warning popup when its first run, for example.
 Browsers on MacOS perform this step of tagging downloaded files with the URL they were downloaded from.

 At the same time, we strive to keep your Canary Console address confidential.
 By design, the address doesn't reveal who you are, but it provides an attacker with a tiny bit more information than they previously had.
 Your Console address looks like this: